bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 Why are students learning HTML, CSS, and Git?

-* Learning how to use Git is an essential skill that employers will expect you to have on day one of your new position.
-It is important to know the essential Git commands in order to save your work and collaborate effectively with your team.
+* Git is an essential skill that employers will expect students to have on day one of their new positions.
+It is important to impart knowledge of the essential Git commands in order to help students save their work and collaborate effectively.
-* HTML is the backbone to your entire website.
-It's important to have a solid understanding of this markup language so that you have a solid base for everything that comes after.
+* HTML is the backbone the entire website.
+It's important to help students achieve a solid understanding of this markup language so that they have a solid base for everything that comes after.
-* CSS is an important skill to have in order to create amazing looking websites.
-CSS allows you to be artistic but also keep things organized.
+* CSS is an important skill for students to have in order to create amazing looking websites.
+CSS allows students to be artistic but also keep things organized.

 Throughout the async module this week, students will use HTML, CSS and Git to do the following: